Vegas Tunnel Trading System

 I don’t mean to infer that just because you know this technical stuff it’s going to be a walk in the park.
 It’s not.
 Let’s make one thing clear.
 EVERY model has its vulnerable spot that seems to increase losses.
 For tunnel trading, this is one of the scenarios.
 Putting in the right stop is an art, not a science.

 5.)
 We look for clean moves [1 bar] through the tunnel.
 This means your into profits almost from the get-go.
 You will not always get clean moves.
 The longer the market stays in the tunnel chopping around, the higher the probability our entry decision will be made on a break of support or res. instead of the tunnel boundaries.

 6.)
 We do not trade minor [contra-major] trend signals in a strong up or down market price trend.
 If the GBP/USD is in a strong price uptrend, we will not initiate new short positions on a break of the lower tunnel boundary.
 Why?
 Because the probability of success in getting past 55 from the ema is not very good.
 History tells us that, so I’m not looking to be the hero here and say “This time it’s different.”
 When the market comes back through the tunnel on the upside, we will get back in on the long side.

 If I have to tell you when the market is in a strong price move, I don’t think you have been paying attention to the price movements of late.

 Now, that’s all we use.
 Can you use more?
 Can you invent your own?
-Can You change some of the definitions?
+Can you change some of the definitions?
 Yes, absolutely.
-Invent your own filters, use an Elliot Wave filter, anything you think will help your trading.
+Invent your filters, use an Elliot Wave filter, anything you think will help your trading.